douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 Salesforce [announced](https://releasenotes.docs.salesforce.com/en-us/spring17/release-notes/rn_files_add_related_list_to_page_layouts.htm) that in **Winter '18**
 the "Notes & Attachments" related list will no longer have an upload or attach button.
 Customers will be required to migrate to and adopt Salesforce Files.

-At the time of this project, Salesforce has not (yet?) provided an official conversion tool from Attachments to Files.
+At the time of this project in 2015, Salesforce had not yet provided an official conversion tool from Attachments to Files.
+In the Summer '17 release, Salesforce Labs [plans to provide one via the AppExchange](https://releasenotes.docs.salesforce.com/en-us/summer17/release-notes/rn_files_attachments_to_files.htm).

 This project enables the manual or automatic conversion of classic [Attachments](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_attachment.htm) into [Salesforce Files](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_contentversion.htm)